adarsha89/SeleniumTests/README.md

 # SeleniumTests
-Description: Selenium-Maven project to Test Codepair in HackerRankForWork website
+Description: Selenium-Maven project to Test a public website

 Purpose: Functional testing of Codepair.
 The project is aimed at covering all major functionalities that can be automated using Selenium WebDriver